OfficeDev/Microsoft-Teams-Samples/samples/bot-receive-channel-messages-withRSC/csharp/README.md

 contentType: samples
 createdDate: "06-10-2021 01:48:56"
 ---

+# Receive Channel messages with RSC permissions

-﻿﻿Using this C# sample, a bot can receive all channel messages with RSC without @mention.
+Using this C# sample, a bot can receive all channel messages with RSC without @mention.
 For reference please check [Receive Channel messages with RSC](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/channel-messages-with-rsc)

 This feature shown in this sample is currently available in Public Developer Preview only.